-CK Birla, chairman of the CK Birla Group, said the deal to acquire 74% stake in Bhilai Jaypee Cement is a significant step towards accomplishing the mission of reaching a capacity of 15 mtpa by 2020.
+CK Birla, chairman of the CK Birla Group, said the deal to acquire a 74% stake in Bhilai Jaypee Cement is a significant step towards accomplishing the mission of reaching a capacity of 15 million tonnes per annum (MTPA) by 2020.
 “The assets proposed to be acquired will also add a new and strong dimension towards diversifying our market reach and helping Orient Cement to further sweat its existing assets,” he said.

 Currently, OCL primarily caters to Maharashtra, Andhra Pradesh, Telangana and Karnataka with more than 80% of sales coming from these markets.
 The acquisitions will help it expand its footprint by catering to the markets of Chhattisgarh, Madhya Pradesh, Odisha, Bihar, Jharkhand, and Uttar Pradesh.

 The transaction will be funded through a mix of internal accruals, debt and equity funding.
 The twin transactions are expected to complete in the first half of 2017.

 Orient Cement is a part of the CK Birla Group with presence across technology, automotive, home and building, healthcare and education sectors.

 Moelis & Company is the financial adviser while Cyril Amarchand Mangaldas is the legal counsel to Orient Cement for this transaction.